kevinkwan1997/Flip/README.md

 # Flip

 Flip is an application that allows you to log your thrifts and flips.
+It allows a user to register and enter items they've acquired or listed to log sales.
+The applicaiton also will keep history of sales, allow user to save brands they're looking for, and give monthly metrics

 ## Project Status